PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 11:59:22
+Last updated: 2024-04-02 12:01:25
-Random Quote: Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship. - Epicurus
+Random Quote: Learning is finding out what you already know. - Richard Bach